 John Brown has polarized political opinion from the Civil War to the Civil Rights Movement.

-The ongoing struggle against discrimination in the U.S. undermined the sense of victory for African Americans in both world wars.
+African Americans' ongoing fight against racism in the U.S. undermined the sense of victory in both world wars.